AddSearch/js-client-library/README.md

 ## Support

-Feel free to semd any questions, ideas and suggestions at [support@addsearch.com](support@addsearch.com).
+Feel free to send any questions, ideas and suggestions at [support@addsearch.com](support@addsearch.com).